FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ### Root element

-The root element an Interfaces XML file is `<interfaces>`.
+The root element an Orchestra interfaces XML file is `<interfaces>`.
 This snippet shows that element with required namespaces:

 ```xml